 The jobs created, the technology gains, the intangible feeling of love for the country, American ideals, the future of generations, and hope for spreading humankind through the galaxies are just some of which was inspired by and created from the Apollo Program missions.

 I find it difficult to argue against the comparatively low Apollo Program cost, especially when looking at other significant expenditures taken on by the U.S.

 Why are we so worried about attempting to push the envelope further with more space exploration?

 Any future Moon landing project is just a stepping-stone for Mars and beyond.

-We’re working with private industry to create more efficient, automated ways to send astronauts to space and beyond.
+The US is working with private industry to create efficient ways to send astronauts to space and beyond.

 Do you really believe humankind will survive on Earth into perpetuity?